waawal/cashkam-meta/api/docs/users.rst

    :statuscode 403: User is not permitted to change details.
    :statuscode 401: Not logged in.
-   :statuscode 404: `userId` not found.
+   :statuscode 404: :js:data:`UserObject.userId` not found.
    :statuscode 200: Success!

 Remove a user